 You crave solitude

-When you think of The Hermit you might go to the archetypal representation we see in tarot cards or old fairytales – there are a lot of similarities here.
-In tarot the hermit is about going inward to source knowledge, withdrawing from the wider world in search of truth.
+When you think of ‘the hermit’ you might go to the archetypal representation we see in tarot cards or old fairytales – there are a lot of similarities here.
+In tarot the hermit is about going inward to source knowledge and withdrawing from the wider world in search of truth.
 This is an accurate representation of the hermit phase in spirituality.

-With the extra sensitivity you are feeling you’ll navigate move away from socializing with a large groups of people.
-You may also find it hard to explain your spiritual experiences and so feel isolated in this way, knowing that many people will doubt or simply not understand them.
+With the extra sensitivity we feel we navigate move away from socializing with a large groups of people, and might find it difficult to explain our spiritual experiences and so feel isolated in this way, knowing that many people will doubt or simply not understand them.

 You’re looking for answers